BrandonTang89/bdd_engine/README.md

 The order in which symbolic variables are declared is important as this is their order within the BDDs.

+The BDD order cannot be changed without restarting the REPL or reloading the script since that would invalidate existing BDDs.

 ### Assignments

 We can assign BDDs to any non-symbolic variables using the `set` keyword.